Jenny Grant Rankin, Ph.D.

 Dr. Jenny Grant Rankin is a Fulbright Specialist for the U.S. Department of State who has lectured at such institutions as the University of Cambridge (PostDoc Masterclass), the University of Oxford (St. Anne's College), and Columbia University (for its SAFElab research initiative).
 She lives in Laguna Beach, California writing award-winning books (14 so far) and over 200 papers and articles relating to research dissemination, knowledge sharing, data, and education.
 Dr. Rankin has 2 doctorates (a Ph.D. in Education, as well as an honorary doctorate L.H.D) and is an award-winning educator with previous experience as a K-12 teacher, teacher on special assignment, assistant principal / school administrator, district administrator, and chief education & research officer (CERO).

-Dr. Rankin's many media appearances include ABC News, British Broadcasting Corporation (BBC), Business Insider, CBS News, CNN, CTV News, Fox News, Good Housekeeping, HuffPost (Huffington Post), The Los Angeles Times, MSN, National Public Radio (NPR), NBC News, Newsweek, The New York Times, Nonfiction Authors Association (NFAA), O: The Oprah Magazine, The Orange County Register, Reader’s Digest, The San Diego Union Tribune, The Seattle Times, The Sun, Sunday Star-Times, Telemundo News, U.S. News & World Report, The Wall Street Journal, and The Washington Post, and others.
+Dr. Rankin's many media appearances include ABC News, British Broadcasting Corporation (BBC), Business Insider, CBS News, CNN, CTV News, Forbes Magazine, Fox News, Good Housekeeping, HuffPost (Huffington Post), The Los Angeles Times, MSN, National Public Radio (NPR), NBC News, Newsweek, The New York Times, Nonfiction Authors Association (NFAA), O: The Oprah Magazine, The Orange County Register, Reader’s Digest, The San Diego Union Tribune, The Seattle Times, The Sun, Sunday Star-Times, Telemundo News, U.S. News & World Report, The Wall Street Journal, and The Washington Post, and others.
 She is a seasoned keynote/plenary speaker who presents her research findings regularly (over 250 speeches so far) for organizations like the American Educational Research Association (AERA), U.S. Department of Education, and U.S. Department of Health & Human Services.
 She has contributed Congressional testimonies to inform policy and frequently presents internationally (e.g., her TED Talk, which began as a TEDxTalk at TEDxTUM before spending a few years on TED.com).
 She also presents at mainstream events, such as serving as a panelist (on Mensa panels concerning science and research) at International Comic-Con.
 Dr. Rankin writes an ongoing blog column for Psychology Today. and her work has appeared in many other magazines and journals.
 She is an active member of Mensa and serves on multiple advisory boards.

 Dr. Rankin’s many honors include winning Teacher of the Year and being honored multiple times by the U.S. White House for her contributions to education (for example, the American flag was flown over the U.S. Capitol Building / White House in honor of Dr. Rankin and her dedication to students).
 Details on Dr. Rankin's specific accomplishments are detailed in her CV (at www.JennyRankin.com/bio).